bettyblocks/cli/README.md

 ## Introduction

-Welcome to the GitHub repository for the Betty Blocks Component System command-line interface (CLI).
-This CLI lets you develop Component Sets for Betty Blocks, a no-code platform for business users.
+Welcome to the GitHub repository for the Betty Blocks command-line interface (CLI).
+This CLI lets you develop for Betty Blocks, a no-code platform for business users.
 Not using Betty Blocks yet?
 Find out more at [https://www.bettyblocks.com](https://www.bettyblocks.com).

-This project is the first part of the Betty Blocks Component System available as open-source software.
-This package was initially used internally by Betty Blocks to build Components for the [Page Builder](https://docs.bettyblocks.com/en/articles/998115-what-is-the-page-builder).

 ## Contents